Massahgenesis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Means use the bash executable found in /bin.
         . whoami
 The command that prints the effective username of the current user.
+        . groups
+The command that prints all the groups the current user is part of.